penborter/ben-report/_pages/colophon.md

 ## NBA

-The [NBA part of the site](https://nba.ben.report) is exactly the same as above, except it is set in [Departure Mono](https://departuremono.com/).
+The [NBA part of the site](https://nba.ben.report) is exactly the same as above, except it is set in [JetBrains  Mono](https://www.jetbrains.com/lp/mono/).

 The base colours are <span class='hex-code' style='--background:#E4DBCD; --text:#2A4644;'>#E4DBCD</span>, <span class='hex-code' style='--background:#FF8833; --text:#2A4644;'>#FF8833</span> and <span class='hex-code' style='--background:#363330; --text:#F4F5EF;'>#363330</span>.